vaginessa/blog/articles/from-quicknotes/Jl3G-https-for-free-in-go.md

 AWS, Google Cloud and some other hosting providers also provide free HTTPS for servers hosted on their infrastructures.

+Another option is to run your server behind reverse-proxy server supporting HTTPS, like [Caddy](https://caddyserver.com/).

 ## Directly supporting HTTPS

-Not long ago, if you wanted a certificate, you had to pay many dollars a year for a single domain.
+Not long ago, if you wanted a SSL certificate, you had to pay many dollars a year for each domain.

 [Let's Encrypt](https://letsencrypt.org/) changed that.
 It's a non-profit organization that provides certificates for free and offers HTTP API for obtaining certificates.
 API allows automating the process.